Reporting Child Abuse or Neglect

 The Department of Children and Family Services encourages everyone to report suspected child abuse and neglect, however, certain professions are mandated to report suspected child abuse and neglect.

-If you believe a child has been abused or neglected call the county Children and Family Services Hotline 1-800 827-8724 ( In the San Bernardino area: 909 384-9233) or law enforcement in your area.
+If you suspect a child has been abused or neglected call the Child and Adult Abuse Hotline (CAAHL) at (800) 827-8724 or dial 211.

 What are the criteria for reporting suspected child abuse/neglect?